MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="04/30/2017"
+   ms.date="05/30/2017"
    ms.author="deonhe"/>

 # Run your flows with physical buttons (bttns) from The Button Corporation (Preview)

-Microsoft Flow has partnered with [The Button Corporation](https://my.bt.tn/), one of the leading physical button manufacturers.
-This partnership enables you to trigger flows by touching a bttn (a physical button made by The Button Corporation).
+Trigger your flows by pressing a bttn (a physical button made by [The Button Corporation](https://my.bt.tn/)).
 For example, you can press a bttn that triggers a flow that contacts your helpdesk with location information, sends an email to your team, blocks your calendar, or reorders supplies.

 >[AZURE.IMPORTANT]You must [register](https://my.bt.tn/) your bttns before you can use them in flows.

-Configure all bttn properties, including name, location, email address, and so on, on the [bttn website](https://my.bt.tn/) before you create your flow.
+>[AZURE.TIP]Configure all bttn properties, including name, location, email address, and so on, on the [bttn website](https://my.bt.tn/) before you create your flow.

-Microsoft Flow also partners with Shortcut Labs, another leading physical button manufacturer that allows you to trigger your flows with a Flic (physical button).
+You may also use [Flic physical buttons](./flic-button-flows.md) to run your flows.

 ## Prerequisites